-Leiper Gupta Family Lawyers LLP is a boutique Family Law practice based in Eversley, on the Hampshire, Berkshire and Surrey borders.
+Leiper Gupta Family Lawyers Ltd is a boutique Family Law practice based in Eversley, on the Hampshire, Berkshire and Surrey borders.

 Whether you wish us to act as your solicitors and/or legal representative in court, in the collaborative process, or in difficult negotiations with spouses or partners, we can help.

 Call us to book your free 30-minute consultation with our Partners Anne Leiper and Rita Gupta, or click for more details on the main areas of law we deal with;